-In the Food Stamp (SNAP) Program, certain household expenses such as shelter costs, medical bills, dependent care costs, and child support paid outside the home may affect the amount of benefits you receive.
+In SNAP, certain household expenses such as shelter costs, medical bills, dependent care costs, and child support paid outside the home may affect the amount of benefits you receive.

 If you have heating or cooling expenses, you may be eligible to receive the standard utility allowance.